-This unit is Star-K certified and offers a Sabbath mode.
+This unit offers a Sabbath mode for users who require this functionality during Sabbaths.
 Sabbath mode disables system responses to user initiated activities and all external functions, including lighting, display and audible alarms.
 The unit will still maintain internal temperatures and set points.
-View a full list of Star-K certified U-Line units at www.star-k.org.